247 Solitaire title image

 Whatever you call it and whatever version you play, there’s no denying its global popularity.

-There’s no definitive answer to who created Solitaire but if you were to ask how old is Solitaire, you can expect some answers.
+So, who invented Solitaire?
+There’s no definitive answer to who created Solitaire but if you were to ask how long has Solitaire been around, you can expect some answers.
 One of the first documented versions of a Solitaire game was played on a wooden board with pegs or marbles.
 The earliest such example is a French engraving from 1697 by Claude Auguste Berey depicting Princess Soubise playing the game.

 However, Solitaire games didn’t appear in literature until the late 18th century.
 The earliest known description of a patience game was in a 1783 edition of the German publication Das neue Königliche L'Hombre-Spiel; however, this was a two-person game.